juji-io/site/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required.md

 User: transfer money\
 Chatbot: I am sorry I don't understand you.\
 \
-To prevent such user frustrations, you want to (1) carefully word the HELP command responses to anticipate and minimize possible user input variations; and (2) handle potential user input variations that you can anticipate.
+To prevent such user frustrations, you want to:

+* (a) carefully word the HELP command responses to anticipate and minimize possible user input variations; and

+* (b) handle potential user input variations that you can anticipate.

 ### Convert website FAQs to Q&A entries